theory/justatheory/content/post/postgres/mini-summit-five.md

 *   Let's move on. postgres.pm is a pro of concept that I was working on for some time.
 The idea behind it was both ambitious but also kind of simple:
-    Can we try describing uh Postgres extensions in such a way that they will be almost magically built on any supported platform?
+    Can we try describing Postgres extensions in such a way that they will be almost magically built on any supported platform?

 *   The idea was to build an expert system of how to build things from a higher level definition.
 Here's an example for pgvector: